cmenke/dotfiles/README.md

 *In my case, debian/ubuntu systems are usually provisioned via [saltstack](https://github.com/saltstack/salt) or [puppet](https://github.com/puppetlabs/puppet), thus there's minimal to no need to perform the init step (`--no-init`)

-## What, exactly, does the "dotfiles" command do?
+## What happens during setup

 It's really not very complicated.
-When [dotfiles][dotfiles] is run, it does a few things:
+When [setup][setup] is run, it does a few things:

 1. Git is installed if necessary, via APT or Homebrew (which is installed if necessary).
 2. This repo is cloned into the `~/.dotfiles` directory (or updated if it already exists).